La Malinche (Matlalcuéyatl) hiking guide: best volcano climbs in Mexico

 Leaving the road behind, wind through a dense pine forest before popping out of the treeline about 1.5hrs from the trailhead to a direct view of La Malinche herself!

-There is almost no route-finding to speak of on Malinche, with well-trodden trails cutting through the rocks and, where the path is overwhelmed by scree, cairns marking the ascent.
+There is almost no route-finding on Malinche, with well-trodden trails cutting through the rocks and, where the path is overwhelmed by scree, cairns marking the ascent.
 It’s a fairly straightforward hike whose main challenge is the increasing elevation, which you’ll absolutely be feeling as you gain 1,300m from trailhead to summit.

 One of my favourite things about the hike up La Malinche is the views you’ll enjoy from the high scree slopes— Popocatépetl and Iztaccíhuatl to your right (Mexico’s 2nd and 3rd highest mountains surrounded by a beautiful local legend) and Pico de Orizaba to your left (Mexico’s highest mountain and the tallest volcano in all of North America).
 It’s amazing and uniquely inspiring to see the country’s most coveted summits from a single point!